 random acts is dedicated to presenting unpredictable and diverse genres of theatre. we strive to create approachable art with no expectations.

-Since March 2015, random acts has presented 8 mainstage productions (including four world premieres, one US premiere and one Chicago premiere) through which the company featured the work of 123 actors, 20 writers, 9 directors and 19 designers while performing at 10 venues including 5 theatres, 2 bars, an empty storefront, a cafe, and a gymnasium.
+Since March 2015, random acts has presented 12 events (including four world premieres, one US premiere and one Chicago premiere) through which the company featured the work of 84 actors, 15 writers, 9 directors and 19 designers while performing at 11 venues including 5 theatres, 2 bars, an empty storefront, a cafe, a church and a gymnasium.